anuragpoolakkal/hashnode-black/README.md

 # Hashnode Black Theme
-I wanted my Hashnode [blog](https://anuragrajanp.hashnode.dev) dark theme to be truly black, yes #000000.
-After hours of work, I achieved everything I wanted by customizing CSS.
-I'm posting this because I don't want anyone else to spend hours to achieve the same as I did.

-I did not changed anything in light theme as I am satisfied with the current colours.
+This is a custom CSS stylesheet for Hashnode that provides a truly black background for your blog.
+The stylesheet also includes additional features, such as hiding the top right profile icon and the footer area.

+## How to Use

+To use this stylesheet, follow these steps:

+1. Copy and paste `home.css`, `article.css`, and `pages.css` in their respective sections in Blog settings -> Appearance -> Edit Custom Stylesheet.
+2. Hit 'Save Styles' and preview your design before making it official.
+3. Play with the CSS and find your perfect theme.
+4. Publish changes when you're ready.

-Not every style I made in this sheets is necessary to achieve the same result.
+Please note that not every style in these sheets is necessary to achieve the same result.
 Some of them are not needed but kept without removing.
-You can experiment with them if you want by removing ones you think not necessary.
+You can experiment with them if you want by removing ones you think are not necessary.

-This stylesheet provide additional features (for both dark and light themes) than just a true black background in your blog, including:
-- Hide top right profile icon
-- Hide footer area

-### How to use
-Copy and paste home.css, article.css and pages.css in respective sections in Blog settings -> Appearance -> Edit Custom Stylesheet.
-Hit 'Save Styles' and preview your design before making it official.
-Play with the CSS and find your perfect theme.
-Publish changes when you're ready.
+For an example of how this theme looks, you can check out my Hashnode [blog](https://anuragrajanp.hashnode.dev).

-### How to contribute
+## How to Contribute

-Want to contribute to the sheets and make it better?
-You're welcome.
-Fork the repo -> Make changes -> Open a PR with a neat description.
+If you want to contribute to the sheets and make them better, you're welcome to do so.
+Here's how:

+1. Fork the repo.
+2. Make changes.
+3. Open a pull request with a neat description.

+## About Hashnode

+Hashnode is a platform for technical blogging.
+You can learn more about it at [https://hashnode.com/](https://hashnode.com/).